sumitmalik51/demo-teos/ERMS-teoc-terraform-project-main-himanshu/README.md

   - `dev.tfvars`: Terraform variables for the development environment.
 - `global.tfvars`: Global Terraform variables.
 - `providers.tf`: Terraform provider configurations.
 This file is copied during the Github Actions workflow to each directory where it is needed.
 CLI flags are then passed in to use the correct backend.
 - `terraform.tf`: Terraform version configuration.
 This file is copied during the Github Actions workflow to each directory where it is needed.

+## Core Services
+  1. Azure Kubernetes Service (AKS)
+      Manages containerized applications across multiple virtual machines.
+      Provides automated scaling, updates, and monitoring for Kubernetes clusters.
+  2. Azure Virtual Network (VNet)
+      Establishes a secure private network in Azure, allowing resources to communicate securely.
+      Provides subnets, NSGs, and peering options.
+  3. Azure Key Vault
+      Secures secrets, certificates, and keys used by applications.
+      Integrated with AKS for securing application credentials.
+  4. Azure Monitor & Log Analytics
+      Monitors resource health, collects logs and metrics, and integrates alerts for resource tracking.
+  5. Azure Load Balancer
+      Distributes incoming network traffic across multiple VMs for high availability.

 ## Terraform Stacks

 Each directory in the `core-services` folders has its own Terraform state file.
 Each directory is called a 'stack'.
 This isolation allows for modular and independent management of each component of the infrastructure, facilitating easier updates and rollbacks.